A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: What do we mean by `Time Reversal'? What do we mean by 'Time Reversal?'

 The philosophy is the same when it comes to temporal reflection.
-The one dimensional nature of time necessitates a partial ordering of events for any observer, and so under a temporal reflection, what is to be inspected for symmetry or invariance, is the set of events in reversed order, but understood as a possible sequence flowing forward in time.
+The one dimensional nature of time necessitates a partial ordering of events for any observer, and so under a temporal reflection, what is to be inspected for symmetry or invariance, is the set of events in reversed order, but understood as a possible sequence of events flowing forward in time.
 To be explicit here let it be said we \textit{do not} interpret a time reversal of an ordered set of events, as the events evolving backward in time.
 We interpret it rather as a possible forward time evolution of some (possibly differently prepared) system.

-Finally in the work below, what is meant by `time reversal invariance', `parity symmetry', and synonyms thereof, is not the strict examples provided above: it is not that states or systems are essentially identical before and after the application of the reflection.
-What is more interesting physically and almost always what is meant by these terms, is that given a physical theory describing the evolution of a system: a theory exhibits parity symmetry if for every solution to the theory's equations of motion, any parity reflection of the solution is also a solution to the equations of motion.
+Finally in the work below, what is meant by `time reversal invariance', `parity symmetry', and synonyms thereof, are not the strict examples provided above: it is not that states or systems are essentially identical before and after the application of the reflection.
+What is more interesting physically and typically what is meant by these terms, is that given a physical theory describing the evolution of a system: a theory exhibits parity symmetry if for every solution to the theory's equations of motion, any parity reflection of the solution is also a solution to the equations of motion.
 Directly analogously a theory is said to exhibit \textit{time reversal invariance} if for every solution to the theory's equations of motion, any temporally reflected solution is a solution to the equations of motion.
-In less precise language, for a system described by some physical theory, if all predicted behaviours of the system as seen in a mirror are also possible behaviours of the system, then the theory is parity symmetric.
-Likewise if for all predicted behaviours of the system, when the order of events is reversed, these temporally reflected behaviours are also possible behaviours of the system, the theory is time reversal symmetric.\footnote{The author presently only has classical and semi-classical pictures in mind.
-The full quantum mechanical case requires additional care and detail, for several reasons, foremost among them being that the discussion becomes about operators, state spaces, and observables, instead of trajectories and values of fields.}